dippynark/blog/content/post/extending-cert-manager-with-issuer-lib.md

     - example.com
 ```

-This capability is incredibly powerful in an enterprise environment where many complicated (and
+This capability is incredibly powerful in an enterprise environment where many exceptional (and
-often perplexing) requirements may exist that cannot be handled by cert-manager's built-in issuers.
+often extraordinary) requirements may exist that cannot be handled by cert-manager's built-in
+issuers.

 # issuer-lib